GCheung55/Neuro/README.md

 ### remove
 ---
 Remove a model or models from the collection.
-It will trigger the `remove` event for each individual model removed.
+It will trigger the `remove` event for each individual model removed. `change` event is triggered afterwards.

 The collection should remove the model only if it exists on the collection.
 Removing the model from the collection will also remove the `remove` method from the models `destroy` event.

 #### Syntax:
 ```javascript